Italian Intermediate (A2)

 Countinue your exciting linguistic journey with interactive lessons and practical applications, ensuring a seamless transition to the next level of fluency.

-This course is organised to be interactive, and a variety of engaging methods will be used including exercises, audio-visual aids, games, role playing to facilitates learning and opportunities for listening and speaking practice to make the experience more enjoyable and effective.
+This course is organised to be interactive and a variety of engaging methods will be used including exercises, audio-visual aids, games, role playing to facilitates learning and opportunities for listening and speaking practice to make the experience more enjoyable and effective.

 Objective: